The PCC Kids’ Laboratory Welcomes New and Returning Partners for 2018!

 Since 1995, the Jackman Brothers have been delighting audiences with their crazy antics, talented skills, and premier entertainment resources.
 Jackman Brothers Productions is a custom entertainment company that is dedicated to providing high quality, wholesome, interactive entertainment for the children, families and communities in which we serve!

-Another returning partner and Lab favorite, Jackman Brothers Productions will be once again offering balloon art and face painting all weekend long at DCC’18.
+Another returning partner and Lab favorite, Jackman Brothers Productions will be once again offering balloon art and face painting all weekend long at DPCC’18.
 Come join the fun at their booth!

 Don’t Miss Out on the Best Kids’ Lab Ever!